 The IRS can receive payments from taxpayers in several ways.
 Taxpayers pay voluntarily through installment agreements and Offers in Compromise.
 The IRS also takes payments by seizing assets or garnishing wages.

-Whenever the IRS receives a payment, they apply it to the tax debt with the earliest CSED.
-If your tax debt has several different CSEDs, the IRS will attempt to collect the debt set to expire first.
+Whenever the IRS receives a payment, they apply it to the taxes owed with the earliest CSED.
+If your taxes owed has several different CSEDs, the IRS will attempt to collect the liability set to expire first.